ICO Updates Cookie Consent Rules Under the Data (Use and Access) Act — What Organisations Need to Do Now

 # Category Description

-1 Analytics cookies Cookies used solely to collect statistical information about how users interact with a website or app, where this information is used only by the operator of the website or app
+1 Statistical (analytics) cookies Cookies used solely to collect statistical information about how users interact with a website or app, where this information is used only by the operator of the website or app

-5 Interface customisation cookies Cookies used to customise the user interface of a service (such as font size or colour scheme)
+2 Appearance (interface customisation) cookies Cookies used to customise or adapt the display of a service to user preferences (such as font size, colour scheme, or accessibility settings)

 Important caveats: These exemptions apply only where the cookies in question are used solely for the specified purpose.
 Analytics cookies that also feed into advertising targeting, for example, would not qualify.
 Organisations must carefully assess whether their actual cookie use genuinely falls within an exempted category — purpose limitation is key.